 Photography Jeremy Saffer has shot everyone from musical heavy hitters such as Ghost, Behemoth and Lacuna Coil to horror icons like Robert Englund and Doug Bradley, a.k.a.
 Freddy Krueger and Pinhead, respectively.
-But over the past dozen years, he's also been pursuing an extensive personal project: snapping artistic pics of female models clad in nothing but corpse paint.
+But over the past dozen years, he's also been pursuing an extensive personal project: snapping artistic pics of female models clad in nothing but black metal face paint.

 That project has been compiled in Daughters of Darkness, a new 280-plus-page book that comes complete with an introduction by Lamb of God's Randy Blythe and a forward from Cradle of Filth's Dani Filth.
 Special editions of the tome come paired with a vinyl compilation, curated by Saffer, of Season of Mist artists such as Abbath, Mayhem, Rotting Christ and Carpathian Forest.
 As for the models pictured within, they include Caroline Williams, Joanna Angel, Jessie Lee and frequent Saffer muse Ash Costello of New Years Day.
 That being case, we asked Costello to interview the photographer about the book, their friendship and collaboration and, of course, what it's like taking pics of your friends in the buff.